 Information reported to the chief operating decision maker focuses on the types of goods and services delivered or provided.
 The management of the Group have chosen to organise the Group around differences in products.

 The Group's trade in only one product namely cement and trades in Mauritius and Madagascar.
-Sales made to external parties amount to Rs 2.073m (2021: Rs 1,525m).
-There is no single external customer who generates more than 10% of the revenue of the Group.
+Sales made to external parties amount to Rs 2.073m (2022: Rs 2.27m).